enzonjagi/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes working directory to the user's home directory 3-listfiles lists the long format of the contents in the current directory 4-listmorefiles lists the long format of the contents in a folder, inclusive of hidden ones
+2-bring_me_home changes working directory to the user's home directory 3-listfiles lists the long format of the contents in the current directory 4-listmorefiles lists the long format of the contents in a folder, inclusive of hidden ones 5-listfilesdigitonly lists likeabove, but displays USERID and GROUPID in digits